Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State

 The average energy of recoil positrons provides complementary information to the cumulative event number.
 Measurement of the average energy can be compared with theoretical models even if the distance to the supernova is unknown.
 Unfortunately, reconstructing the time evolution of the average energy is more difficult than that of the cumulative event number due to statistical uncertainties.
 Since the incident neutrinos have a distribution of energies, a meaningful estimation of the average energy requires a reasonable number of events.
-While we can reduce the uncertainty in the average energy by taking in a large number of events, wider time bins are required to do so.
-In the present work, we propose a strategy to follow the evolution of the average energies of recoil positrons and incident neutrinos, performing a MC simulation to evaluate uncertainties on the average event energies.
+While we can reduce the uncertainty in the average energy by averaging over a larger number of events, wider time bins are required to do so.
+In the present work we propose a strategy to follow the evolution of the average energies of recoil positrons and incident neutrinos, performing a MC simulation to evaluate uncertainties on the average event energies.

 To estimate the average energy in our backward time analysis, the last 100 events are binned into a single time bin for evaluation.
 Subsequent bins are chosen such that the number of events contained therein increases exponentially going backward in time; the last bin has 100 events, the second to last bin has 200 events, the third to last bin has 400 events, and so on.
-The uncertainty on the average energy evaluated in this way are shown in Figures~\ref{fig:averrm} and \ref{fig:averre}.
-The width of the error bars denotes the time intervals satisfying the above criteria in these figures and changes depending upon the expectation of each MC simulation.
+The uncertainty on the average energy evaluated in this way is shown in Figures~\ref{fig:averrm} and \ref{fig:averre}.
+The width of the error bars denotes the chosen time intervals satisfying the above criteria and therefore changes with the expected number of events in each MC simulation.
+Note that this shifts the boundary between the last two bins by at most $\pm 3$~s from simulation to simulation.
 This approach has the advantage of ensuring a minimum statistical uncertainty on the measured average in each bin.